 WHAT IS A POEM?

-Before we take a look at some specific elements of poetry, it’d be helpful to briefly attempt to define just what a poem is.
+Before we look at some specific elements of poetry, it’d be helpful to attempt to define just what a poem is briefly.

 What exactly makes a poem different, for example, from a piece of prose?
 Or song lyrics, even?